 - Prevent crowding in parking lots, trail and boat ramps

-Summer 2020 is here — but it’s different than previous years.
+It goes without saying, 2020 is different than previous years.

-As Oregon’s outdoor areas and businesses gradually welcome visitors back under Gov. Kate Brown’s phased framework for reopening Oregon, it’s important to know how to enjoy these outdoor spaces safely.
-Already land managers are noticing increases in visitation and search-and-rescue missions.
+As Oregon’s outdoor areas and businesses welcome visitors back under Gov. Kate Brown’s phased framework for reopening Oregon, it’s important to know how to enjoy these outdoor spaces safely.
+This year has seen record-breaking levels of visitation and increases in search-and-rescue missions.

 To prevent the spread of COVID-19, face coverings are now required indoors (including visitor centers and park restrooms) and outdoors when physical distancing is not possible.
 Yet, that’s not the only consideration before visiting a recreation site right now.
 Be prepared for new protocols to ensure a happy — and safe — visit.
-Here are six important steps for getting outside this summer.
+Here are six important steps for getting outside in Oregon in 2020.

 1. Stay local with day trips near home